skvggor/scaffold/README.md

 git init # optional
 ```

-*You should uncomment the extensions that you want the `.gitignore`*
+*You should to uncomment the extensions that you want in the `.gitignore`*

 ### Static